DavisVaughan/almanac/README.md

 The above example just scratches the surface of what almanac can do.
-Practically speaking, you’ll probably have multiple holidays and events that you’d like to combine into one bit recurrence object.
+Practically speaking, you’ll probably have multiple holidays and events that you’d like to combine into one big recurrence object.
 This is known as a *recurrence bundle*.

 This example creates recurrence rules for weekends and Christmas, and